 Argentine vocab is characterized as being informal and politically incorrect.
 This is not to say that there aren´t circumstaces where a more formal discourse is utilized.
 Argentine´s are a very proud people, but there is certainly a difference between being proud and cocky.
 That being said, if you try and discuss Argentine soccer or the best cuisine they will certainly not hesitate to argue their superiority.

-In order to master Argentine Spanish there are two important aspects that are particularly unique.
+While you are learning Spanish in Buenos Aires, two important aspects that are particularly unique.
 These aspects are the ¨Vos¨form used instead of the ¨Tu¨ form and a particular pronunciation change that can be hard to understand if you are not sure what to listen for.
 The ¨Vos¨ used in Argentina is known as Rio Platense form of Castellano Spanish.
 The changes that occur with this form are in the simple present as well as commands for some verbs.
 Vos takes the place of the tu pronoun and is not to be confused with the Vosotros form used in areas such as Spain.
 The pronunciation change specifically is notable with the letter ll.
 Instead of the more commonly pronounced ll as an English y, here in Argentina the ll is pronounced with a sh sound such as that in show.

 Expanish student:David, 21

 David chose to travel to Buenos Aires, Argentina to investigate his heritage.
 David´s father was born in Buenos Aires and he has come to see if this city will live up the hype he has heard so much about.
 For David the most difficult part of learning Spanish has been corresponding the proper pronouns and confusion of tenses.

 Cultural aspects such as the language, tango, and the food have brought Lina to Buenos Aires.
 The aspects of Argentine dialect such as pronunciation and local vocabulary have been the main obstacles for Lina.